Adopted revised Anti-Monopoly Law of the People’s Republic in China (‘AML’).

 Hub-and-spoke arrangements as defined by the Organisation for Economic and Co-Operation and Development are horizontal restrictions on suppliers or retailers (“spokes”), which are vertically implemented through a common hub between competitors such as manufacturers, retailers, or service providers.
 The “hub” facilitates the coordination of competition between the “spokes” without direct contact.

-The new AML prohibits such conduct under Article 19, operators may not organise for other operators to reach monopoly agreements or offer substantial help to other operators to reach monopoly agreements.
-Such provisions strictly forbid competitors and suppliers from being party to or facilitating a hub and spoke arrangement whether directly or indirectly.
+The new AML prohibits such conduct under Article 19.
+Namely, operators may not organise for other operators to reach monopoly agreements or offer substantial help to other operators to reach monopoly agreements.
+Such provisions strictly forbid competitors and suppliers from being party to or facilitating a hub and spoke arrangement.
+Whether the action is direct or indirect.

 Before the amended AML, vertical agreements between suppliers and retail such as resale price maintenance (‘RPM’) were illegal.
 Namely, violators bore the burden of evidence to show that RPM was not conducted.
-The new AML slightly relaxes RPM restrictions and provisions that RPM may be permitted if the company can prove that the effects will not exclude or restrict competition.
+The new AML slightly relaxes RPM restrictions.
+And permits RPM if the company can prove that the effects will not exclude or restrict competition.
 Additionally, the amended AML introduces the safe habour concept by adding that if companies can prove the market share falls below thresholds established by the enforcement agencies and other conditions, vertical agreements could be permitted.

 Under the new AML adopts provisions to catch gun jumping mergers and acquisitions (‘M&A’).
 Primarily, M&A transactions that do not meet the review thresholds but still substantially affect competition.
 For example, the large internet giants acquiring startups, that may not generate substantial revenue but hold significant innovation value, are named killer acquisitions, and significantly restricts healthy competition in the market.